-Hamas studying Gaza truce plan as Israeli hardliners threaten PM
+Hamas studying three-phase Gaza truce plan as Israeli hardliners warn PM

 The group’s leadership, he said, had received an invitation to Cairo to reach an “integrated vision” on the framework agreement.

-He also expressed appreciation for the role played by Qatar and Egypt in mediating the deal.
+Qatar’s prime minister, Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani, said the framework discussed in Paris is based on elements of an initial proposal made by Israel and a counterproposal made by Hamas.

-Qatar’s prime minister, Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani, said on Monday that “good progress” was made on a possible deal during meetings between intelligence officials from Egypt, Israel and the United States over the weekend.
+“We tried to blend things together to come up with some sort of reasonable ground that brings everybody together,” he said at Washington’s Atlantic Council think tank on Monday.

-The sides discussed a proposal that would include a phased truce.
-The release of women and children would follow, with humanitarian aid entering the besieged Gaza Strip.
+He added that “good progress” was made on a possible deal during meetings between intelligence officials from Egypt, Israel and the United States over the weekend.

 The Qatari prime minister noted that Hamas has previously demanded a permanent ceasefire as a precondition to enter negotiations.
 However, he suggested that there is hope its stance may have shifted.